 It’s important to remember that voluntarily terminating your car finance agreement won’t get you any money back.
 So, if you’ve paid 65% of the total finance amount, you won’t get the 15% extra that you’ve paid refunded to you.

 What should I know before I apply for car finance?

 As a rule, always read the small print before you enter into any finance agreement.
-Some of them charge extra fees for you to cancel early, so it’s best that you check this out from the get-go.
-Terms like these will be detailed in the contract.
+Some lenders charge extra fees for you to cancel early, so it’s best that you check this out from the get-go.
+Terms like these will be detailed in your contract or SECCI agreement.